Goodka7/YARA/Wannacry/README.md

 ![image](https://github.com/user-attachments/assets/b004cfb2-9766-4779-a9d8-2345631c4a9b)

-Step 3: I imported the YARA rule into Tenable so I can scan the VM for the malware.
+Step 3: I ran a baseline scan to show that the machine was not infected.

 Wannacry YARA Rule: